|

 tradition, prayer life, sacramentals, great saints and contemplatives

 appealed to me very much.
+They

 still do.
+I

 am now, after much prayer and discernment, on a broader,